 It's also good to allow yourself the right amount of time to do it.
 Writing a nice message might take ten minutes instead of three, but your loved one is worth a few extra minutes!
 Also, if you're going to do something, you might as well do it with intention and love, right?

 You may be surprised how easy and rewarding it can be.
-And, your friend or family member will appreciate the personalized birthday greeting!
+Your friend or family member will appreciate the personalized birthday greeting!